WCSZ

 By day, WCSZ is licensed to broadcast at the maximum power allowed by the Federal Communications Commission (FCC), 50,000 watts non-directional.
-But because AM 1070 is a clear-channel frequency reserved for Class A KNX Los Angeles and a now-dark station in Canada, WCSZ must reduce power at night to 1500 watts using a directional antenna to avoid interference.
-The station's transmitter, a three-tower antenna array, is off West Duncan Road (U.S. Route 25) in Greenville.
-WCSZ is one of five AM radio stations in South Carolina operating at 50,000 watts by day, the others being WESC in Greenville, WAGL in Lancaster, WBAJ in Blythewood and WCEO in Columbia.
+Because AM 1070 is a clear-channel frequency, reserved for Class A stations KNX in Los Angeles and a now-dark facility in Canada (formerly used by CBA in Moncton, New Brunswick), WCSZ must reduce power at night to 1500 watts using a directional antenna to avoid interference.
+The station's transmitter, a 3-tower antenna array, is off West Duncan Road (U.S. Route 25) in Greenville.
+WCSZ is one of 5 AM radio stations in South Carolina operating at 50,000 watts by day, the others being WESC in Greenville, WAGL in Lancaster, WBAJ in Blythewood, and WCEO in Columbia.

 History

 On May 26, 1966, the station first signed on the air as WHYZ, licensed to Greenville, and operating as a daytimer.
 WHYZ in the 1960s and early 1970s featured a Top-40 format.
-WHYZ switched to an Urban Contemporary format in the late 1970s and 1980s.
+WHYZ switched to an urban contemporary format in the late 1970s and 1980s.
 The station's main studios were destroyed by a fire in the late 1960s.
 The station has been broadcasting from a mobile home off of Highway 25 in Greenville ever since.

 Around 2000, the station's city of license was moved to suburban Sans Souci and it was authorized to operate around the clock.
+Also in 2000, the station changed its call sign to WCSZ, and was purchased by Entercom Communications.
+WCSZ was eventually sold to Tama Broadcasting.

-WCSZ was sports talk until the early 2000s, then urban contemporary gospel, and oldies, with the last two formats being entirely satellite-fed.
+WCSZ was sports radio until the early 2000s, then urban contemporary gospel, and oldies, with the last two formats being entirely satellite-fed.

-On July 19, 2007, the FCC issued a Special Temporary Authority (STA) which is the process that allows a station to officially remain off the air for up to six months, at the end of which the station must have returned to the air or surrender its broadcasting license.
+On July 19, 2007, the FCC issued a special temporary authority (STA) which is the process that allows a station to officially remain off the air for up to 6 months, at the end of which the station must have returned to the air or surrender its broadcasting license.
 The station applied for another STA in 2008.
 The justification for the STA was "to conserve assets while pursuing funding, the licensee respectfully requests authority to remain silent for 180 days".
 The application was filed in September 2008.
 In September 2009, the STA was denied; this meant the station, which had not operated on a regular basis since 2007, was forced to return to the air.
-Had the station not signed back on, it would have been forced to permanently go dark.
+Had the station not signed back on, it would have been forced to permanently remain dark.

-Entercom Communications purchased the station in 2000, eventually selling it to Tama Broadcasting.

 In December 2009, the station's abandoned building was burglarized twice and many items were stolen, with the transmitter picked apart for parts.
 No arrest has been made in the burglaries.

-In January 2011, WCSZ was granted an STA for 2000 watts during the day and 350 at night, non-directional.
+In January 2011, WCSZ was granted special temporary authority for 2,000 watts during the day and 350 at night, non-directional.